 The reasons for leaving off topic areas vary; I don't have any PL books listed because I don't read PL books.
 I don't have any networking books because, although I've read a couple, I don't know enough about the area to really say how useful the books are.
 The vast majority of hardware books aren't included because they cover material that you wouldn't care about unless you were a specialist (e.g., Skew-Tolerant Circuit Design or Ultrafast Optics).
 The same goes for areas like math and CS theory, where I left off a number of books that I think are great but have basically zero probability of being useful in my day-to-day programming life, e.g., Extremal Combinatorics.
 I also didn't include books I didn't read all or most of, unless I stopped because the book was atrocious.
 This means that I don't list classics I haven't finished like SICP and The Little Schemer, since those book seem fine and I just didn't finish them for one reason or another.

-This list also doesn’t include books on history and culture, like Inside Intel or Masters of Doom.
-I’ll probably add a category for those at some point, but I’ve been trying an experiment where I try to write more like Julia Evans (stream of consciousness, fewer or no drafts).
-I’d have to go back and re-read the books I read 10+ years ago to write meaningful comments, which doesn’t exactly fit with the experiment.
-On that note, since this list is from memory and I got rid of almost all of my books a couple years ago, I’m probably forgetting a lot of books that I meant to add.
+This list also doesn't include many books on history and culture, like Inside Intel or Masters of Doom.
+I'll probably add more at some point, but I've been trying an experiment where I try to write more like Julia Evans (stream of consciousness, fewer or no drafts).
+I'd have to go back and re-read the books I read 10+ years ago to write meaningful comments, which doesn't exactly fit with the experiment.
+On that note, since this list is from memory and I got rid of almost all of my books a couple years ago, I'm probably forgetting a lot of books that I meant to add.

 _If you liked this, you might also like Thomas Ptacek's Application Security Reading List or this list of programming blogs, which is written in a similar style_